What parents need to know

 Is it any good?

-Tone-deaf from beginning to end -- Is it a comedy?
+FISHTALES tries so hard that one wants nothing more than to relieve itself of its exertions.
+It's tone-deaf from beginning to end.
+Is it a comedy?
 A romance?
 A coming-of-age tale?
-A mystery? -- FISHTALES tries so hard one wants nothing more than to relieve itself of its exertions.
+A mystery?
 The plot sounds promising enough, but the execution is marred by poor pacing and odd scenes that neither advance the story nor build on its arc, made worse by slapdash editing that inhibits a flow.
 (Why is the landlady whacking a chicken out of the blue?
 Why would father and daughter be invited to a local wedding where, it has to mentioned, rave music is playing?
 Why is the mermaid heavily accessorized with jewelry that looks like it came from a downscale mall?)

 The underwater scenes, while prettily filmed, reveal a set so hokey -- intact Greek columns and submerged at snorkeling depths? -- one wonders how they were conceived in the first place.
 Besides, the mermaid doesn’t look remotely real, though her swimming’s impressive, and how she drops into the plot is woefully random.
 The one bright spot: Some sweet chemistry between Savva and Zane as father and daughter.

 Families can talk about Serena and her dad: Is he a good father?
 Why does he need to be taken care of even though he’s the grown-up?